 The skills referred to by the ABA include: analysis and problem solving; critical reading; writing; oral communication; listening; and, legal research.
 The knowledge base includes: contemporary political systems; history, political theory; ethics and theories of justice; economics; and, human behavior.

 Students interested in law and government have many career options.
-Sage's Pre-Law Advisor is available to talk with students and prospective students about law schools and law careers.
+Russell Sage's Pre-Law Advisor is available to talk with students and prospective students about law schools and law careers.
 Pre-Law students at Russell Sage are encouraged to do law-related internships to help them narrow their focus and make contacts in the community.
 Law students and lawyers visit the campus during the year to talk with students about attending law school and working in business, the legislature, and a variety of other settings.
 Albany Law School welcomes student visitors to their classes and, like Sage, is a member of the Hudson-Mohawk Association.

 Once a student decides that she is interested attending law school, there is a great deal of planning and preparation.
 Registration and preparation for the LSAT; determining where to apply to law school; applying to law school; selecting a school to attend; and more.
 The Pre-Law Adivsor assists students along the way, helping to direct them to LSAT preparation materials and law schools that are right for them.
 Orientation programs for Pre-Law students are supplemented by individual advisement.